ofagbure/Password-Generator/README.md

 ## The Magic Behind the Interface

 The real power of this website is the javascript behind it.
 The code was written in such a way that the password generated is dictated in some way by input from the user.

-## Screenshots

-See below for helpful pictures of what to expect from this page.

 ## License